Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 Here Is Where My Sun Blocking Wardrobe Dollars Will Be Going

 I help in the yard some, so I need a tightly woven hat with at least a 3-inch-wide brim.
-A pair of UV blocking sunglasses, and a loosely-fitting long sleeve shirt of a tightly woven fabric or a UV-resistant treated material.
+A pair of UV-blocking sunglasses, and a loosely-fitting long-sleeve shirt of a tightly woven fabric or a UV-resistant treated material.
 Gloves for the backs of my hands.

 We don’t stay out in the heat like we are having this year here in the hill country of Central Texas.
 We are also in a drought so outside is not getting much attention.
 If things don’t change soon, the water restrictions will go into effect.
 Watering a yard is not on our agenda.

 Attending a little league baseball game or a football game will be my outside times for this summer.
-There my sun hat, sunglasses, and shirt will be my go-to’s.
+There my sun hat, sunglasses, and shirt will be my go-to.
 If possible we will have an umbrella or two as well.
 Limited time out in the direct sun also is a part of the plan.

 When I am faithful to my walking program, I walk very early.
 Walking after 8:AM in the hotter times of the year doesn’t happen.
-However, I started that before I knew that the sun could be so dangerous.

 Think about how your daily life goes, and when and where you will need protection from the sun.
 I am so grateful to not have to depend on sunscreen alone!

-4. How Long Does Your Clothing Continue To Protect Your Skin?
+How Long Does Your Clothing Continue To Protect Your Skin?

-Understanding more about the fabrics part of the sunblocking clothing will help you make better decisions about what you already have in your closet.
+Understanding more about the fabrics part of sunblocking clothing will help you make better decisions about what you already have in your closet.
 There are probably some garments already hanging there that can help keep your skin safe.

-The best sun blocking fabric is tightly woven, and a darker color.
-Think cotton denim or a blended poly-cotton.
-To get the denim weave, the manufacturer uses a very tight weave.
+To get the denim fabric, the manufacturer uses a very tight weave.
 The fabrics are tightly woven, with the treads very close together.
-Cotton is sturdy and withstands wear.
+Denim is sturdy and withstands wear.

 However, there will still be signs of wear.
-Today’s fashion of distressed denim will not protect your legs or body as well as the regular denim.
+Today’s fashion of distressed denim will not protect your legs or body as well as regular denim.
 The places that show distress will allow more sun through because those places are not as strong as the regular fabric is.

 Many fabrics can block some of the sun’s harmful rays because they are naturally resistant to fading from sunlight exposure.
 Some materials are just naturally better for sun safety than others.